SRI-CSL/radler/examples/ardupilot/README.rst

 .. image:: ./rtl.png
    :height: 300

 For the inception of Java code in the step function, we provide a use-case with Java Native Interface (JNI).
 The step function of esp (event stream processing) node calculates point distance between two successive (x,y) positions.
 BeepBeep (https://liflab.github.io/beepbeep-3/) is used for event stream processing engine.
+We modified BeepBeep code example of PointDistance given in https://liflab.github.io/beepbeep-3-examples/_point_distance_8java_source.html.
 The *afs.radl* includes *cmake_library* information for JNI.
 JVM creation should be in the class constructor (refer *afs\_esp.h*) and JNI calls in the step function (refer *afs\_esp.cpp*).

 To install BeepBeep 3 examples: